kunalthakur-01/TextAnalyzer/README.md

 # TextAnalyzer
-change your text to uppercase (Reactjs)
+Change your text to uppercase (Reactjs)